Skip to main content

 A close up of a door, with the words "Complains Dept, Enter"

-We get many calls from NDIS participants that have been treated unfairly or abused by their support providers.
+We get many calls from NDIS participants who have been treated unfairly or abused by their support providers.
 If you are an NDIS participant or supporter and you are not happy with a service provider, you have the right to complain.

 You can make a complaint to the service provider directly if you feel comfortable doing so.
 You can also get your supporter or advocate to help you.

-If you do not want to make a complaint to the service provider, or if you have made a complaint and you feel not enough is being done, you can complain to the NDIS Quality and Safeguards Commission (NDIS Commission).
+If you do not want to make a complaint to the service provider, or if you have made a complaint and you feel that not enough is being done, you can complain to the NDIS Quality and Safeguards Commission (NDIS Commission).

 Calling the NDIS Commission is easy, and in every case, the staff will take your complaint seriously.